 A primary goal is to fund research projects likely to lead to external funding.
 We are particularly interested in jump-starting research by junior faculty.
 We also support research by faculty teams spanning social science disciplines or units and interdisciplinary projects led or co-led by social scientists.
 Maximum award of $12,000.

 Building on the Provost’s Review of the Social Sciences, the CCSS is offering support to researchers working in economics, psychology, public policy, or sociology.
 These special collaborative grants will support the catalyzation of innovative research, a central motivation in the creation of the super-departments and Cornell School of Public Policy.
-Each proposal should be made up of at least two researchers, at least one from each of two of the previous social sciences spaces (e.g., one from psychology in the College of Arts and Sciences and one from Human Development in the College of Human Ecology), and new collaborations are highly encouraged.
+Each proposal should be made up of at least two PI-eligible researchers, including one from each of two of the previous social sciences spaces (e.g., one from psychology in the College of Arts and Sciences and one from Human Development in the College of Human Ecology), and new collaborations are highly encouraged.
 Potential promise for future external funding will be considered as part of the review.
 Maximum award of $30,000 for each proposal.